-Between February and March 2025, the CSMI team conducted taste evaluations of various formulations of plant-based patties, using fruit and vegetable byproduct powders dried and milled in the Food Technology Lab.
+Between February and March 2025, the CSMI team conducted taste evaluations of various formulations of plant-based patties, using fruit and vegetable by-product powders dried and milled in the Food Technology Lab.
 The patties were produced in partnership with Niagara College as part of a multi-year project.

+Fig 2.
+Plant-based patty sample for sensory panelist.

-Plant-based patties were cooked in the convection oven and evaluated for overall difference and also specifically for texture differences (i.e. firmness, adhesiveness, granular texture) compared to a reference sample.
+Plant-based patties were cooked in the convection oven evaluated for overall difference and also specifically for texture differences (i.e. firmness, adhesiveness, granular texture) compared to a reference sample.